jQuery Localisation Reference

 Since 1.0.3 - language parameter only.

-Since 1.0.4 - remaining parameters.
+Since 1.0.4 - parameters up to timeout.

 $.localise.defaultLanguagestring The default language set in the browser.